aabbtree77/MNIST-0.17/README.md

 - Averaging or maxing-out classical models with tiny deformations does not improve the MNIST error rates.
 I wasted so much time to get this simple truth, even killed my SSD before its warranty time (by running the block Cholesky on 100K+ matrix sizes with 16GB RAM which demanded getting blocks back and forth from RAM to SSD).

-- The classical MNIST error rate of 0.30%-0.29% should not be hard to replicate, but 0.24% is already a practically unreachable outlier that may involve undocumented hidden factors such as Matlab's interpolation type during the shearing of images and even image dithering may have an impact.
+- The best classical MNIST error rate of 0.30%-0.29% should not be hard to replicate, but 0.24% is already a practically unreachable outlier that may involve undocumented hidden factors such as Matlab's interpolation type during the shearing of images and even image dithering may have an impact.

+- The best classical CIFAR-10 error rate is 85.70%, while convnets did surpass 99%, albeit only recently, in the year 2020.

 ## Notes to Myself in the Past (If I had the Time Machine...)